Simple Network Management Protocol: Bilingual network-management system

 Bilingual SNMPv2 network-management systems support both SNMPv1 and SNMPv2.
 To support this dual-management environment, a management application examines information stored in a local database to determine whether the agent supports SNMPv1 or SNMPv2.
 Based on the information in the database, the NMS communicates with the agent using the appropriate version of SNMP.

 Version 3

 Although SNMPv3 makes no changes to the protocol aside from the addition of cryptographic security, it looks very different due to new textual conventions, concepts, and terminology.
 The most visible change was to define a secure version of SNMP, by adding security and remote configuration enhancements to SNMP.
 The security aspect is addressed by offering both strong authentication and data encryption for privacy.
 For the administration aspect, SNMPv3 focuses on two parts, namely notification originators and proxy forwarders.
-The changes also facilitate remote configuration and administration of the SNMP entities, as well as addressing issues related to the large-scale deployment, accounting, and fault management.
+The changes also facilitate remote configuration and administration of the SNMP entities, as well as addressing issues related to large-scale deployment, accounting, and fault management.